Summary

 Conclusion

-Choosing between monolithic and microservices architecture depends on your application’s complexity, team size, and scalability requirements.
+Choosing between Monolithic vs Microservices architecture depends on your application’s complexity, team size, and scalability requirements.
 While monolithic is simpler and faster for smaller projects, microservices shine in large, scalable, and agile environments.

 Evaluate your project’s needs carefully and design an architecture that aligns with your goals.
 With the right strategy, either approach can lead to a successful application.